caggtaagtat/Endothelial-mtRNA/README.md

 <br />

 ### Mapping with salmon
-For differntial gene expression analysis, the processed fastq files were mapped to the reference using the quasi-aligner samlmon (script4 SALMON).
+For differential gene expression analysis, the processed fastq files were mapped to the reference using the quasi-aligner samlmon (script4 SALMON).
 <br />
 <br />